Usage Analytics is available on Retool Cloud and self-hosted Retool v2.113.0 or later.

 View usage analytics

-Once Usage Analytics is enabled, admins will see a new page available in Settings > Usage Analytics:
+Once Usage Analytics is enabled, admins can view Settings > Usage Analytics:

 Retool surfaces a variety of metrics per active instance of Retool: